 Boeing and CFM International are scrutinizing fuel supplies and the Honeywell-built fuel-control system in the CFM56-7B following a series of thrust-instability events on Boeing 737NG aircraft.
 Their findings could have broader implications for the Jet A supply chain and fuel-testing regimen if contamination is behind the incidents.
 “We’re doing a root-cause analysis, looking at the fuel-control unit and the entire fuel supply chain,” says Boeing.
 “The problem might be fuel-based.” ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Contamination Of Fuel Is Primary Suspect In 737NG Thrust Instability Incidents".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Contamination Of Fuel Is Primary Suspect In 737NG Thrust Instability Incidents".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.